mujahiddxd/Doc-Summary-Web-App/README.md

-Here is your **AI Document Summarizer Web App** rewritten in the same clean structure and formatting style as the Illegal Buildings project.
+Here is your **AI Document Summarizer Web App** rewritten in the same clean structure and formatting style as the Illegal Buildings project..

 ---